Home Learning Policy

 In Foundation Stage we encourage parents to spend quality time with their child and ensure they understand that the most important thing they can do is talk to their child.
 Making learning practical is key in the Early Years.
 This could be from reading numbers on buses to forming letters in a bubble bath.

 Children will be encouraged to read with a parent or carer as regularly as possible.
 Little and often is a good approach for young children!
 Reading is also a great opportunity for developing communication and language skills and parents should spend time talking with their child about what they are reading.
 This could involve discussing the pictures, re-telling the story or making predictions.
-Children will also be given one piece of Home Learning which is either linked to the previous week’s learning or introducing the following week’s story or topic.
-This is often an open task which does not always need to be recorded, although we do like to include Home Learning in children’s Profile books.
+Every Friday, Reception children will take home new sounds in their sound bag.
+There are a range of activity ideas inside the bag.
 We actively encourage parents to share children’s achievements at home with us and make contributions to the children’s Profile books.
 Parents can do this either by completing ‘Wow’ slips or making notes on a drawing, piece of writing or photograph etc.

 In Key Stage 1 children will be encouraged to read with a parent or a carer every day for ten to fifteen minutes.
 It is important that the parent/carer signs the reading record and makes any necessary annotations within it.
 Children will be set one piece of Maths Home Learning a week where a clear model of the method used to solve the problem will be available.
 Pupils will also be set one piece of Home Learning that should be completed in their Learning Logs.
 This piece of work will alternate between a Literacy focus and a Foundation subject (History, Art, Geography).
 The teacher will provide a choice of ways to present the learning such as: a diary entry, a newspaper article, a poem or a piece of art work.
 Additionally, children will receive weekly spellings which will link to their Phonics learning.